-NCP leader Chhagan Bhujbal meets Ajit Pawar to convince him to come back to NCP fold
+Maharashtra Crisis: NCP leader Chhagan Bhujbal meets Ajit Pawar to hold talks

 Ajit Pawar had shown a BJP incline on November 17 itself

 The court also sought for the letter Fadnavis had written to stake a claim to form the government.
-The court said that it would commence hearing on the matter on November 25 at 10.30 am.
-It also said that an appropriate order would be passed only after it would go through all the relevant material.
+The apex court also said that an appropriate order would be passed only after it would go through all the relevant material.